uberdoxa/DemoDeploy/README.md

 - Go back to your terminal.
 Make sure your file path is still inside your code/DemoDeploy folder.
 - Type subl . to open your files (or whatever the command is for your text editor).
 - Update your index.html by putting your name in the ```title``` tag.
 Save, add, commit, and push to origin master.
 - Return to the browser window -- the gitHub settings page should still be there.
+Refresh the page.
-Scroll to the the  **gitHub Pages** section and look for a green bar at the top that says, "Your site is published at:....".
+- Scroll back to the the  **gitHub Pages** section and look for a green bar at the top of the section that says, "Your site is published at:....".
 Click the link, or copy to a new window.
 - If you did everything correct, your page will now be visible, with the title of your name.
 - Celebrate!